All Episodes

 And I found that culturally, virtually everybody is suffering from a severe case of denial.

-What very often happens, and this was my experience in my book tour around the country, is that
+And what very often happens, and this was my experience in my book tour around the country, is that when people get out of their denial, and there's a wonderful bumper sticker that says, the truth will set you free, but at first it will piss you off.

-of irrational emotions that people go through in order to finally accept the new.
+And the grieving process involves a bunch of irrational emotions that people go through in order to finally accept the new.

-And I see this happening to me, I see it happening to all of us.
+And I see this happening to me.

-That when our denial is through and we get into anger, then that's a normal progression in the grieving process.
+I see it happening to all of us, that when our denial is through and we get into anger, then that's a normal progression in the grieving process.

-I'll need to help one another through it.
+All right, Doctor, we need to help one another through it.

-How did they get your book?
+How do they get your book?

 Okay, yeah, let's get to the punchline here.

-Yes, you can get Miracle in the Void in the States for $25 postpaid by calling 800-842-8338.
+Yes, you can get Miracle in the Void in the States for $25 post-paid by calling 800-842-8338.

 And I'll repeat that for you.